Cowdenbeath

-The wider civil parish of Beith has a population of 17,351 (in 2011).
+The wider civil parish of Beath has a population of 17,351 (in 2011).

 Toponymy

 The first element of the town's name comes from the surname Colden or Cowden, often indicated in early forms as a possessor by the addition of -(i)s, for example Cowdennyes Baith.
 Beath, the name of the wider parish, is from the Gaelic beith, meaning birch.

 History

 The earliest indication of human activity in the immediate vicinity of the current site of Cowdenbeath was provided by the discovery of late Bronze Age vessels containing incinerated human remains, in 1928.
 An article by eminent archaeologist A.D.
 Lacaille F.S.A Scot details the find of a late bronze-age cemetery near Tollie Hill.
 One of the urns found contained fragments of processed Arran pitchstone, indicating some economic activity and commerce.